entropi/grunt-electron-app-builder/README.md

 Default value: `[ 'HostPlatform' ]`
 Required: `no`

 The platforms to download and build packages for.
-Supported platforms are `'darwin'`, `'win32'`, and `'linux'`.
+Supported platforms are `'darwin'`, `'win32'`, `'linux32'`, and `'linux64'` (`'linux'` works as well for backwards compatibility, and maps to linux32).
 If ommitted, defaults to the host platform.

 Note that building `'darwin'` packages on a windows host is currently unsupported due to the format of the darwin atom-shell zip, which includes symlinks.